dtcenter/METdataio/docs/Users_Guide/load_data.rst

    cd path-to-your-dir/load_specification.xml

-- replace *path-to-your-dir* with the full path where you are saving the XML specification file
+- Replace *path-to-your-dir* with the full path where the XML specification file will be saved.

 Using a text editor of your choice, make the necessary edits to the required elements and delete any optional, unused/irrelevant elements, based on the explanation below (click to